BTIG Research Trims Zillow Group (NASDAQ:ZG) Target Price to $202.00

-Zillow Group (NASDAQ:ZG) had its price target cut by analysts at BTIG Research from $215.00 to $202.00 in a report released on Wednesday, The Fly reports.
-The firm currently has a “buy” rating on the technology company’s stock.
-BTIG Research’s target price indicates a potential upside of 50.59% from the stock’s current price.
+Zillow Group (NASDAQ:ZG) had its target price lowered by BTIG Research from $215.00 to $202.00 in a research report sent to investors on Tuesday morning, Benzinga reports.
+The brokerage currently has a buy rating on the technology company’s stock.

-A number of other equities research analysts also recently commented on the company.
-Needham & Company LLC reiterated a “buy” rating on shares of Zillow Group in a research report on Tuesday, February 16th.
-JMP Securities increased their price target on Zillow Group from $97.00 to $225.00 and gave the company an “outperform” rating in a report on Thursday, February 11th.
-Citigroup raised shares of Zillow Group from a “neutral” rating to a “buy” rating and increased their target price for the company from $130.00 to $250.00 in a research note on Thursday, February 11th.
-Wedbush boosted their target price on Zillow Group from $167.00 to $218.00 and gave the company an “outperform” rating in a research report on Thursday, February 11th.
-Finally, Piper Sandler increased their target price on Zillow Group from $159.00 to $209.00 and gave the stock an “overweight” rating in a research note on Thursday, February 11th.
-Two equities research analysts have rated the stock with a sell rating, four have issued a hold rating and seventeen have issued a buy rating to the company’s stock.
-The stock has an average rating of “Buy” and an average target price of $167.44.
+Several other equities research analysts also recently issued reports on ZG.
+The Goldman Sachs Group raised Zillow Group from a neutral rating to a buy rating in a research report on Tuesday, February 16th.
+Deutsche Bank Aktiengesellschaft raised their price target on Zillow Group from $160.00 to $202.00 and gave the company a buy rating in a research report on Monday, February 8th.
+Stifel Nicolaus reissued a hold rating on shares of Zillow Group in a research report on Tuesday, December 29th.
+Truist Financial lifted their target price on Zillow Group from $158.00 to $210.00 in a research report on Thursday, February 11th.
+Finally, Citigroup raised Zillow Group from a neutral rating to a buy rating and lifted their target price for the stock from $130.00 to $250.00 in a research report on Thursday, February 11th.
+Two equities research analysts have rated the stock with a sell rating, five have assigned a hold rating and sixteen have given a buy rating to the stock.
+The company has a consensus rating of Buy and an average price target of $167.44.

 About Zillow Group